Taft Information Technology High School

 Dear Taft Information Technology High School Parents/Guardians/Students:

 Welcome to Robert A. Taft Information Technology High School.
 We would like to personally share some spectacular news about our school.

 At Robert A. Taft IT High School, students have the opportunity to participate in many different academic and athletic activities.
 We have a variety of clubs and athletic teams, including three football teams, six basketball teams, a volleyball team, a softball team, a baseball team, and two track teams (indoor and outdoor).
 Additionally, students may participate in cheerleading, band, choir and many other exciting opportunities.
-We also have our S4S, Senators 4 Success, 21st Century After-school Program, which offers a large variety of activities for our students.
-Snack and dinner is also a part of this exciting program.

 We know that sometimes challenges get in the way of being successful in school.
 This is why we offer an array of additional services to help our young people stay focused on the educational program that we provide.
 St. Al’s provides mental health services to those in need.
 With two full-time therapists and a full-time case manager at their disposal, many students have overcome barriers and have started being successful in school.
 We also have a brand new full service health center.
 With the Cincinnati Health Department as the lead agency, the health center provides immunizations, physicals, and other health-related services.